 From its offices in Scranton, Stroudsburg/Pocono, and Montrose, Needle Law Firm helps Pennsylvanians who have been severely injured.
 Whether dealing with injuries to children or to adults, we offer decades of experience, extensive resources, and a passion to achieve successful outcomes for our clients.

 We do not charge a fee unless you win.
-For a free consultation, please call us toll-free at 855-687-4357, or fill out and submit our online “Contact Us” form.
+For a free consultation, please call us at (570) 344-1266, or fill out and submit our online “Contact Us” form.